shynaitady/Snake-Game/README.md

 # OOP pillars that are implemented in code:

 ## Polymorphism:
 Polymorphism in OOP allows objects to be treated as instances of their parent class, with the ability to override or implement behaviors in different ways.
-In your code, polymorphism is evident in the way different game objects handle the draw() method:
+In the code, polymorphism is evident in the way different game objects handle the draw() method:

 - GameObject class declares an abstract method draw().
 This method is then implemented distinctly in Snake and Food classes, each overriding the method to handle drawing specific to their type.
 Here, the same function name draw() is used for different object types, each behaving differently depending on the class that implements it.
 ``` ruby